Waziup/learning-center-content/content/en/courses/6.WebApps/2.HTTP_Rest_APIs/_index.md

 ```

 Paste the above url in the request input section.
 Remember to toggle the method to `POST`.
 Otherwise, you will receive an error, METHOD NOT ALLOWED.

+The following image shows how you should structure your request.

 ![auth-postman](./img/auth.png)